kira-os/kira-cli/README.md

 kira abandon done v2                                # Abandon folder
 ```

+Behavior:
+- Updates work item status to "abandoned" and archives the item(s)
+- Archives to `.work/z_archive/{date}/{id}/` or `.work/z_archive/{date}/{original-path}/`
+- Preserves folder structure for path/subfolder abandons
+- Adds an "Abandonment" section with reason and timestamp when a reason is provided

 ### `kira save [commit-message]`
 Updates work items and commits changes to git.